 Any movie that bags a nomination at the Oscars is considered to be a quality film in itself, whether or not it ends up winning the 'golden lady'.
 While India has never won an award in the 'Best Picture' category, this hasn't let our hopes down.
 Over the past few years, India has made more than 45 submissions to the Oscars!

 India's Oscar journey traces back to 1957 when 'Mother India' became the first-ever movie from the country to be nominated for the coveted Academy Awards.
-But before we head to all the nominations, let us look back at the Oscar award winners who've made the country proud.
+But before we head to all the nominations, let us look back at the Indian winners of oscar award.

 2009 was a landmark year for India.
 Dev Patel and Frieda Pinto starrer Slumdog Millionaire swept away the Oscars by winning three awards.
 AR Rahman won Best Original Score and he also picked up another award along with legendary lyricist Gulzar Sahab in the Best Original Song category.
 The movie was set in India, but it resonated with Indians across the globe.
 It was the enthralling music composition by National Award-winning music maestro AR Rahman in the song Jai Ho that reverberated with everyone and conveyed the sentiment of the movie.
 It was no ordinary feat for AR Rahman who made history during the 81st Academy Awards by becoming the first Indian to win two Oscar Awards.